 Covering gambling addiction is a challenging task for the media due to the relatively young nature of the field, which leaves many common questions about the impact of gambling unanswered.
 Moreover, the prevalence of unsubstantiated claims on social media blurs the line between peer-reviewed scientific research and unverified assertions.

 To ensure responsible and accurate reporting on gambling disorder and responsible gambling, ICRG recommends the following guidelines for the media:

 - When addressing claims about gambling disorder, seek supporting evidence from published research.

 - Avoid assuming that any prevention measure or responsible gaming tool is inherently effective.
 Scientific research shows that interventions can either help, have no impact, or exacerbate the issue.
 Well-intentioned efforts at prevention can sometimes yield unintended consequences.

 - Report on both our current knowledge and the areas where knowledge gaps exist regarding gambling disorder.

-The ICRG stands ready to help members of the media by answering questions and connecting you with researchers in the field.
-Contact Nicole Scott, Director of Tribal Nations Relations and Communications (858-729-8579) (firstname.lastname@example.org).
+ICRG is fully prepared to support members of the media by providing answers to your queries and facilitating connections with researchers in the field.
+For inquiries, please contact Nicole Scott, Director of Tribal Nations Relations and Communications, at 858-729-8579 or email@example.com.